andreslauga/disney-token-payment-system/README.md

 # Disney token payment system

 Project written in Solidity that I did during a Blockchain course.
-This was helpful for me to adquire the main concepts of Smart Contracts.
+This was helpful for me to acquire the main concepts of Smart Contracts.
+In this case, the contract controls a payment system for a disney park.

 ## Disclaimer